Book

 But heal we must.
 Racism, in its many forms, has held all of us back too long.
 Whether we are the victims or the perpetrators, it wounds us all.

-Consider this for a moment: As soon as you accept this corrective role, your culpability changes.
+Consider: As soon as you accept this corrective role, your culpability changes.
 You become a defender of what is right and true, no longer a reluctant, shame-driven champion for past wrongs.
 Your whole outlook changes.

 If you look at racism for what it is, you will see how it betrays our finest ideals as Americans.
 Each race is comprised of individuals — no two people exactly alike.
-To lump entire populations into caricatures of race is ridiculous from the very start.
+To lump entire populations into caricatures of race is baselss from the very start.

 Some people feel the need to believe they are superior because of the group they belong to.
 It may be a particular race, or religion or profession.
 But what does that mean?
 Doesn't this stem from an insecurity that contradicts its very premise?
-Taking pride from someone else's achievements says nothing about you as a person?
-You can only take authentic pride from who you are and what you do-and looking down on other people is nothing to be proud of.
+Taking pride from someone else's achievements says nothing about you as a person.
+You can only take authentic pride from who you are and what you do — and looking down on other people is nothing to be proud of.
 Being part of a particular race does not somehow expiate your sins, or make you inherently more intelligent, kind or courteous.
 You have to do these things yourself, no matter who you are or where your ancestors came from.

-Suffice it to say, we tarnished our highest ideals with hypocrisy.
-We were ready to bend any law of human decency in the name of profit, whether it was procuring cheap labor or grabbing someone else's resources.
+The second thing we have to do is admit past sins.
+Suffice it to say, we tarnish our highest ideals with hypocrisy.
+We bend the law of human decency, whether it was procure cheap labor or grab someone else's resources.

 1. We spoke of freedom for all while enslaving Africans.